tendermint/tendermint/docs/rfc/rfc-004-e2e-framework.rst

 runs.
 However, the shape and volume of the work is very consistent and is very gentle to help ensure test reliability.

-We should avoid implementing a complex workload generation framework, but being able to have a few different workload shapes available for test networks, both generated and hand-crafted, to be able to use would be useful.
+We don't need a complex workload generation framework, but being able to have a few different workload shapes available for test networks, both generated and hand-crafted, would be useful.

 Workload patterns/configurations might include: